Ezequiel Tovar Preview, Player Props: Rockies vs. Blue Jays

 Ezequiel Tovar At The Plate

-- Tovar leads Colorado with a slugging percentage of .427, fueled by 48 extra-base hits.
+- Tovar leads Colorado in slugging percentage (.429) thanks to 49 extra-base hits.

-- Tovar has driven in a run in 46 games this year (36.5%), including 12 games with more than one RBI (9.5%).
-He has also driven in three or more of his team's runs in four contests.
+- Tovar has picked up an RBI in 37.0% of his games this season, with two or more RBI in 10.2% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.